Saturday, February 10, 2024

 I called my friend back, and he argued that Earnhardt COULDN'T be dead.
 A few minutes later, the TV station I was watching announced Earnhardt's death.

 I went into the bedroom, sat on the bed, and cried.
 But I didn't have time to mourn.
-The sports editor of the local newspaper asked me to write a story about Earnhardt.
+The sports editor of the local newspaper called and asked me to write a story about Earnhardt.
 Did I know any big-time drivers not in Daytona?
 I told him that Buddy Baker had lost his TV gig and was at home in the Charlotte area.

 I called Buddy, and his wife said he had locked himself in a room to mourn alone, but she'd ask.
 A few minutes later, Buddy came to the phone and said sadly, "How ya doin', partner?"
 We talked for 20 minutes or so — it was therapeutic for both of us — and I quickly wrote the newspaper story.